JamesTabakha/JamesTabakha/README.md

 - 👋 Hi, I’m @JamesTabakha
 - 👀 I’m interested in ...
-Data analysis or data science.
+Data analysis and data science.
 - 🌱 I’m currently learning ...
 SQL, Tableau and Python.
 - 💞️ I’m looking to collaborate on ...
 Project that require using SQL, Tableau or Excel.
 - 📫 How to reach me ...
 Message me on here or email me jktabakha@gmail.com